pug-php/pug/README.md

 Pug.php adds inline PHP scripting support to the [Pug](https://pugjs.org) template compiler.

-> Pug has been recently re-named from Jade.
-If you're new to Pug, you should install the pug-php/pug package on composer.

 ##### [The Pug Syntax Reference](https://github.com/pugjs/pug#readme)
 ##### [See Pug.php demo](https://pug-demo.herokuapp.com/)